 - Day 5 | Karaginskiy Island

-Verkhoturova Island has some huge seabird colonies and by following a short trail to the cliff top we should be able to enjoy some fantastic views of Tufted Puffins, Brunnich’s Guillemots, Pelagic Cormorants and Black-legged Kittiwakes.
+Today is another great day for wildlife encounters as you will have chance to explore Verkhoturova Island, home to some huge seabird colonies.
+You can take a short walk to the cliff top where you should be able to enjoy some fantastic views of Tufted Puffins, Brunnich’s Guillemots, Pelagic Cormorants and Black-legged Kittiwakes.
 Both Steller’s, Eider and Harlequin Duck occur here too and we may also see some Steller Sea Lions, as they are often hauled out on some offshore rocks.
-Later in the day, there will be either a Zodiac cruise or landing on the Govena Peninsula.
-Good numbers of brown bears can often be found here.

 Koryak and Chukotka Coast

-This largely unknown part of the coast comprises deep forested fiords where we should see brown bears, Red Fox and with luck, mountain sheep and Kamchatka Marmots.
-In the many lagoons and shallow bays there is a vast array of birdlife including Tundra Bean Goose, Steller’s Eider, Great Knot, Long Tailed Stint, Gyrfalcon, Siberian Accenter and Asian Rosy Finch.
 This area is also a stronghold of the Kittlitz’s Murrelet and we should see several during our journey.
-In our previous expeditions we have explored much of this coastline, documenting the distribution and abundance of the breeding population of Spoon-billed Sandpiper.
-Working alongside researchers from BirdLife International and Birds Russia who will be travelling with us, we plan to revisit many of these areas to monitor changes and search for new breeding colonies.
-There will be unique opportunities for photography, for hiking and ‘birding’ in country where literally only a few ‘westerners’ have ever been and we know there is a rich diversity of species.
+On previous expeditions your team have explored much of this coastline, documenting the distribution and abundance of many species.
+In 2011 they recorded a previously unknown breeding population of Spoon-billed Sandpiper.
+Working alongside researchers from BirdLife International and Birds Russia who will be travelling with you on your expedition, the plan is to revisit many of these areas to monitor changes and search for new breeding colonies.
+There will be unique opportunities for photography, for hiking and ‘birding’ in lands where literally only a few ‘westerners’ have ever been.

 Meinypil’gyno, located on a 40km long shingle spit is the most important site in the world for breeding Spoon-billed Sandpiper.
-Here about ten pairs are monitored by members of the Spoon-billed Sandpiper Recovery Taskforce.
-We will be guests of the Taskforce and if possible we may be guided to one of their monitored nests.
+Here about fifteen pairs are monitored by members of the Spoon-billed Sandpiper Recovery Taskforce.
+During our time here we will be guests of the Taskforce and if possible we may be guided to one of their monitored nests.
 The area is extremely rich in other wildlife, so we may also find Emperor Goose, Pacific Diver, White-billed Diver and Sandhill Crane.
-The lagoon entrance often has Largha Seal, Gray and Beluga Whales and Sabine’s Gull.
+The lagoon entrance often has Largha Seal, Gray and Beluga Whales and a spectacular number of gulls.